ValterVB/VBot-2/README.md

 Tested with Visual Studio Community 2017
 Use .Net Framework 4.7.1
 Is necessary to have Newtonsoft.Json.
-You can install it with NuGet inside Visual Studio Is necessary to add manually a reference to System.Web for "HttpUtility.UrlEncode"# VBot-2Language C#
+You can install it with NuGet inside Visual Studio Is necessary to add manually a reference to System.Web for "HttpUtility.UrlEncode"